rasmaormane/testing/content/user-guide/getting-started/index.md

 ### 🗸 Quantifying uncertainties on input quantities

   - ❔ Can you list all the input quantities of your measurements?
-  - ❕ Each of these quantities will be affected by one or more error effect!
+  - ❔ Can you identify all the error sources?
   - There are three types of errors, each with their own characteristics:
     1. Random
     2. Systematic
     3. Structured random

+  ❕ Each of the input quantities will be affected by **one or more** error effect!

 ### 🗸 Defining measurement function